 Current Travel Restriction Guidelines and Processes

-University travel guidelines remain in place for Spring 2021 for all Purdue University (WL) faculty, staff and students who are traveling for work or in connection to a course, including Purdue Extension and Polytechnic Statewide.
+Currently, University travel guidelines remain in place for fall 2021 for all Purdue University (WL) faculty, staff and students who are traveling for work or in connection to a course, including Purdue Extension and Polytechnic Statewide.

 More information on COVID-19 and the University’s overarching travel expectations can be found on the Protect Purdue website.